 - Priapism (painful or prolonged erection of the penis) or

 - Seizures, history of—Use with caution.
 May make these conditions worse.

 - Dehydration or

 - Hypokalemia (low potassium in the blood) or

 - Hypomagnesemia (low magnesium in the blood) or

 - Trouble with swallowing—May cause side effects to become worse.

 - Heart failure, uncompensated or

 Take this medicine only as directed by your doctor even if you feel well.
-Do not take more of this medicine and do not take it more often than your doctor ordered.
-This medicine works best if there is a constant amount in the blood.
-To keep blood levels constant, take this medicine at the same time each day and do not miss any doses.
+Do not take more of it and do not take it more often than your doctor ordered.

 Swallow the capsule whole.
 Do not split, crush, or chew it.